kevalshah2515/BigDataAnalysis-Yelp-Academic-Dataset-Round7-using-MapReduce/Pre-processing/README.md

 If you want to see how the CSV file looks , use the Delimit app to view as we can not open huge files in Excel .

 LINK : http://www.delimitware.com/buy_w.html .

+Above is the dummy_input.csv file which shows how the original data should look and the original image of the data is being uploaded.